mathworks/matlab-parallel-lsf-plugin/README.md

 git clone https://github.com/mathworks/matlab-parallel-lsf-plugin
 ```
 You can execute a system command from the MATLAB command prompt by adding `!` before the command.

+### Cluster Discovery

+Since version R2023a, MATLAB can discover clusters running third-party schedulers such as LSF.
+As a cluster admin, you can create a configuration file that describes how to configure the Parallel Computing Toolbox on the user's machine to submit MATLAB jobs to the cluster.
+The cluster configuration file is a plain text file with the extension `.conf` containing key-value pairs that describe the cluster configuration information.
+The MATLAB client will use the cluster configuration file to create a cluster profile for the user who discovers the cluster.
+Therefore, users will not need to follow the instructions in the sections below.
+You can find an example of a cluster configuration file in [discover/example.conf](discover/example.conf).
+For full details on how to make a cluster running a third-party scheduler discoverable, see the documentation for [Configure for Third-Party Scheduler Cluster Discovery](https://mathworks.com/help/matlab-parallel-server/configure-for-cluster-discovery.html).

 ### Create a Cluster Profile in MATLAB